 Updating Pattern Drafting Tools

 There is nothing like having the correct tools for getting a job done.
 Ecclesiastical Sewing is no exception.
-When it comes to making Ecclesiastical Vestment Patterns and drafting Ecclesiastical Embroidery designs, pattern making tools are available to help the process go smoothly.
-It has been a number of year since I have had to make patterns, either for vestments, embroidery, or for dressmaking, and many of those pattern making tools were worn out, or well, lost over time, and multiple moves.
+When it comes to making Ecclesiastical Vestment Patterns and drafting Ecclesiastical Embroidery designs, pattern-making tools are available to help the process go smoothly.
+It has been several years since I have had to make patterns, either for vestments, embroidery, or dressmaking, and many of those pattern-making tools were worn out, or well, lost over time, and multiple moves.
 A few tools were always on the wish list, too.
-Since I am undertaking the challenge of working on larger scale Ecclesiastical Vestment Patterns, it was time to consider updating the pattern making tools.
+Since I am undertaking the challenge of working on larger-scale Ecclesiastical Vestment Patterns, it was time to consider updating the pattern-making tools.

 As part of Ecclesiastical Sewing, I have been working with several people on their projects, and updating a few patterns.
 While the process is going well, and the patterns would be fine with the tools on hand, the finished product needs to be clean and professional.
 With a little searching around, it was easy to come up with a few new tools to help out the process.

-This collection of pattern making tools include a few items that have been used for years such as a cork-backed ruler and a 48″ metal ruler.
+This collection of pattern-making tools includes a few items that have been used for years such as a cork-backed ruler and a 48″ metal ruler.
 Gridded rulers, triangles, and scissors are more of the basic items needed for making patterns.

-Other recent additions to the pattern making tools for Ecclesiastical Vestment Patterns include a pattern notcher, pattern tracing wheel, and an awl.
+Other recent additions to the pattern-making tools for Ecclesiastical Vestment Patterns include a pattern notcher, a pattern tracing wheel, and an awl.